Failure to Thrive (FTT) in Children

 Which children are at risk for failure to thrive?

-A child is more at risk for FTT if he or she is in a family that has problems with poverty, high stress, or parental coping skills.
+A child is more at risk for FTT if their family has problems with poverty, high stress, or parental coping skills.

 What are the symptoms of failure to thrive in a child?